dikortis/LetsTalkETC/Episodes/Episode_1.md

 **Carlo Vicari:**

-and normally this would be a boring thing and probably to a lot of my friends that aren't in the block chain space this would be a boring subject but for everybody that's interested in ET SI and interested in Bitcoin blockchain and you know all that's good stuff um it looks like a lot of the community and a lot of the people involved in this are leaning heavily in favor of a cap supply which is um we're getting a lot of great responses from the Asian community and well international community in general as well as a you know domestic North America South America and stuff like that so uh I don't know who you've been speaking to but i'm sure you've gotten a lot of great feedback as well right.
+and normally this would be a boring thing and probably to a lot of my friends that aren't in the block chain space this would be a boring subject but for everybody that's interested in ETC and interested in Bitcoin blockchain and you know all that's good stuff um it looks like a lot of the community and a lot of the people involved in this are leaning heavily in favor of a cap supply which is um we're getting a lot of great responses from the Asian community and well international community in general as well as a you know domestic North America South America and stuff like that so uh I don't know who you've been speaking to but i'm sure you've gotten a lot of great feedback as well right.

 **Christian Seberino:**
  yeah